-Social Security will have problems paying at today's rate in 26 years, but it can be fixed if the Congress would do what Reagan did in 1983—fix it.
+Social Security will have problems paying at today's rate around 2033, but it can be fixed if the Congress would do what Reagan did in 1983—fix it.
 First, raise the cap.
-Right now, people who earn under $106,800 pay tax on every single dollar they earn.
-People who earn over that do not pay on every dollar, just the first $106,800.
+Right now, people who earn under $117,000 pay tax on every single dollar they earn.
+People who earn over that do not pay on every dollar, just the first $118,500.
 This amounts to a hidden tax cut as their income rises.
 This is not fair.
-We also need to stop the Social Security tax “holiday” that was enacted last year, which reduced workers' payments 2%.
-This denies the fund essential resources.

 As President Roosevelt said about Social Security in 1941, “We put those pay roll contributions there so as to give the contributors a legal, moral, and political right to collect their pensions and their unemployment benefits.
 With those taxes in there, no damn politician can ever scrap my social security program.”
 We need to tell our leaders again--don't scrap our social security program!